Ballot Harvesting: What Is It? How Does It Work?

 Mail-in Voting

-There are currently three states in the U.S. that conduct state and federal voting by mail-in ballot:
+There are currently eight states in the U.S. and the District of Columbia that conduct state and federal voting entirely by mail-in ballot:

-In these states, election ballots are automatically mailed to registered voters a few weeks before the election.
+These states automatically mail election ballots to registered voters a few weeks before the election.
 Voters can then fill out their ballots and deposit them in a nearby ballot mailbox before the election.
-In some regions, individuals other than the voters are legally allowed to submit voter's ballots, which lends itself to ballot harvesting.
+In some regions, people other than the voters are legally allowed to submit voter ballots, which lends itself to ballot harvesting.

 Is Ballot Harvesting Legal?